 Black/ Hispanic students enrolled in Gifted and Talented Education

 The Alexandria Academy Institute is a 501(3)c nonprofit educational organization.
 We develop innovative 6th through 8th grade STEM curricula to effectively “leapfrog” African American and other at-risk students beyond ineffectual traditional teaching methods and basic level instruction that put them at a disadvantage in the 21st century global economy.
-We have developed an Algebra 1 program that provides innovative & participatory methods which engages students by (1) helping them understand the “why” behind learning in real world terms, (2) exposing culturally-specific disesteeming myths that students may have about their own ability to tackle STEM curricula, and (3) providing culturally responsible rigorous science-based STEAM curricula.
-We do not know what skills will be necessary to for employment in the future.
-Our goal is to equip students of color with problem solving, communication, and critical thinking skills and the mindset necessary to tackle STEM coursework and apply these skills as part of the 21st century workforce.
+We have developed an Algebra 1 program that provides innovative and participatory methods which engages students by (1) helping them understand the “why” behind learning in real world terms, (2) exposing culturally-specific disesteeming myths that students may have about their own ability to tackle STEM curricula, and (3) providing culturally responsible rigorous science-based STEAM curricula.
+No one can say with certainty what skills will be necessary to for employment in the future, we equip students of color with problem solving, communication, and critical thinking skills and the mindset necessary to tackle STEM coursework and apply these skills as part of the 21st century workforce.

 Culturally Responsible Curriculum

-The widening Racial Achievement Gap has been attributed to numerous sources.
+The widening racial achievement gap has been attributed to numerous sources.
 It is the cumulative effect of these factors, however, that presents the most debilitating barrier – marginalized students’ reluctance to fully “buy-into” education.
-There is efficacy in answering marginalized students when they ask, “why bother?”, “what’s in it for me?”
+There is efficacy in explaining the relevance of curriculum to marginalized students before they ask “Why bother?” or “What’s in it for me?”
 If we do not arm them with knowledge of education’s value proposition, no amount of technological innovation or data analysis will make a difference.

 Research on “stereotype threat” suggests that achievement gaps may be partly due to stereotypes that impugn the math abilities of females and the intellectual abilities of Black, Hispanic, and low-income students.
 Pejorative stereotypes play an undermining role in the intellectual lives of African American and other marginalized students.
 These negative stereotypes, as Neil deGrasse Tyson states, “exact an emotional tax” that contributes to academic disengagement, alienation, and overall intellectual underperformance among stigmatized students.